-CSS carousels examples
+CSS carousel examples

 Carousel Team Ride